arzafran/style-structures/LESS/Page Distribution/README.md

 ## Page Distribution

+## After cloning to your project's folder, install dependencies
->npm install && grunt build
+>npm install

+## And when your code is ready, build your final .css
+>grunt build